Landmarks of Montreal: Churches and other religious buildings

 Saint Joseph's Oratory is the largest church in Canada.

 Nicknamed "la ville aux cent clochers" (the city of a hundred belltowers), Montreal is renowned for its churches.
 As described by Mark Twain, "This is the first time I was ever in a city where you couldn't throw a brick without breaking a church window."
 The city has four Roman Catholic basilicas: Mary, Queen of the World Cathedral, the aforementioned Notre-Dame Basilica, St. Patrick's Basilica, and Saint Joseph's Oratory.

 The Oratory is the largest church in Canada, with the largest dome of its kind in the world after that of Saint Peter's Basilica in Rome.

 Other well-known churches include the pilgrimage church of Notre-Dame-du-Bon-Secours, which is sometimes called the Sailors' Church, the Church of St. Michael and St. Anthony, known for its Byzantine architecture, and the Anglican Christ Church Cathedral, which was completely excavated and suspended in mid-air during the construction of part of the Underground City.

 An impressive number of other churches, synagogues and mosques can be found, and church steeples are a familiar view all over the city and island.

 Green Spaces in Montreal

 The city’s public green spaces are categorized as major urban parks, neighborhood parks, city squares, and nature parks.
-Parks offer recreational, educational, historical, and cultural programming aimed at engaging Montrealers in the outdoors, nature, and fitness.
+The parks provide facilities for recreation, education, historical-cultural programming, and organized fitness activities.
 Park activities vary seasonally, and each park features its own unique programming.
 The city’s large parks account for approximately 2,000 hectares of the island’s land.
 The Ville de Montreal also considers cemeteries, certain golf courses, and green alleys as green spaces.
 Green spaces improve air quality, reduce the effect of urban heat islands, contribute to residents’ quality of life, preserve biodiversity, and improve the city’s aesthetic.
 The city is also home to small scale neighborhood green spaces, such as green alleys and community gardens.

 Below is a list of Montreal’s public green spaces: